The Ultimate Guide to Protecting Your Child Online in 2024

 4. Social media

-Social media usage is now ubiquitous amongst US teens; 71% use more than one social platform.
+Social media usage is now ubiquitous among US teens; 71% use more than one social platform.
 Children nowadays also spend an enormous amount of time on social media.
 A survey by the non-profit group Common Sense Media showed that 8 to 12 year-olds were online six hours per day, much of it on social platforms, and 13 to 18 year-olds a whopping nine hours!

 According to a recent Harvard study, even though most social media platforms require users to be 13 years of age to sign up, 68% of parents surveyed had helped younger children set up an account.

 Our children’s lives have moved online.
-Unfortunately, their bullies have moved online too.
+Unfortunately, their bullies have moved online, too.